 How Can You Save Money on Car Keys?

-If you’re feeling a little “sticker shock” at the costs associated with getting a duplicate key, there are some options that may be helpful that are less costly, or that may help you reduce costs if you lose your last operating key and need a key originated.
+If you’re feeling a little “sticker shock”, there are some options that may help make it less expensive, or that may help you reduce costs if you lose your last operating key and need a key originated.

-- It will at unlock the door and you won’t be locked out.
+- It will at unlock the door and you won’t need lockout service.

 - This backup can simply be programmed to the car and the car will now run.
-That is, you’re only paying for the programming should you need it at a future point.
+You only paying for the programming should you need it at a future point.